Why Installation Of CCTV Cameras For Warehouse Security Is Important?

 Protecting a warehouse or distribution center from various threats is not an easy task.
 A warehouse facility can range anywhere from a few thousand square feet to over 2 lakh square feet.
 Their infrastructure is spread over a large area and can house hundreds of types of inventories.
 This makes securing a warehouse an extremely complicated task, usually requiring a large number of manual guards.
 Despite this, security often falls short.

-Here, the importance of a CCTV surveillance system comes into play.
-Throughout this blog, we will try to see some common threats a warehouse faces and what role a CCTV system plays in helping mitigate these risks.
+Here, the importance of a warehouse CCTV surveillance system comes into play.
+Throughout this blog, we will try to see some common threats a warehouse faces and what role a CCTV installation in warehouses plays in helping mitigate these risks.

 With a boom in online sales and the need for distribution centers, robberies are also on the rise.
 Warehouses are becoming a target for external thefts and robberies primarily because of the high-valued assets they hold in the form of inventory.
 It is necessary to prevent thefts as they cause economic losses and hamper the trust placed by the warehouse’s clients.